qiskit-community/qiskit-aqt-provider/docs/guide.rst

    result = estimator.run(bell_circuit, observable).result()
    print(result.values[0])

-.. tip:: The circuit passed to estimator's :meth:`run <qiskit.primitives.BaseEstimator.run>` method is used to prepare the state the observable is evaluated in.
+.. tip:: The circuit passed to estimator's :meth:`run <qiskit.primitives.BaseEstimatorV1.run>` method is used to prepare the state the observable is evaluated in.
 Therefore, it must not contain unconditional measurement operations.

 Quantum circuit transpilation
 =============================